r0nsha/chili/README.md

 > - [Set up](https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.1) LLVM 12 on your machine (I'm working on including LLVM as part of the project).
 > - [Install](https://www.rust-lang.org/learn/get-started) the rust compiler

-As there's no freestanding binary yet, we still need to build the compiler from source:
+As there's no freestanding binary yet, we still need to build the compiler from source.
+To build the compiler, run:

 ```
 cargo build
 ```

+**Note:** Although the compiler itself supports both Windows and Linux, the standard library is very young, and doesn't support Windows yet.
+This will be implemented in the near future.
+Have a look at the [Tasks](#Tasks) section.

+## Running the example:

+1. Clone the repository, and go through the (Installation)[#Installation] section.
+2. Open your favorite terminal
+3. Change directory to the repository's root
+4. Run: `cargo run -- ./docs/hello_world.chl --run`

-### Running the compiler from cargo:
+## Running the compiler from cargo:

-The compiler is ran in interpreter mode by default, which means that your code won't run, unless specified with a top level `static` block.
+The compiler targets the interpreter by default, which means that your `main` function won't run, unless specified with a top level `static` block.
 Look at the [demo file](https://github.com/r0nsha/chili/blob/main/docs/demo.chl) for more information about compile-time evaluation.

 To run the compiler (in interpreter mode):